bbrown1867/rucos-rs/README.md

 - Do not use the `async`/`await` pattern
 - Do not require memory management or protection hardware
 - Do not use experimental language features: Compile on `stable`
-- Portable: Clearly separate platform specific code from the kernel
+- Portable: Clearly separate platform specific and generic code
 - Tested: Thanks to portability, we can unit test the kernel on the host
-- Use Rust language features to ensure memory and thread safety at compile time

 ## User Guide

 ### Architecture

-The [`rucos`](kernel) crate is a collection of `no_std` data structures.
-It has no platform specific or `unsafe` code.
-The `Kernel` struct is designed to be used as a singleton in an embedded application.
+The [`rucos`](kernel) crate is a collection of `no_std` data structures and a very simple scheduler.
+It has no platform specific code or and almost no `unsafe` code.
+Aside to the `Task` data strcuture, the `rucos` crate is not designed to be directly used by end users.
+Instead, a "port specific" crate, like [`rucos-cortex-m`](cortex-m) should be used.
+The port specific crate handles architecture details like stack initialization and context switching, and ensures scheduling is done in a safely (e.g. disabling interrupts).

-The `rucos` crate would be difficult to use alone, as the embedded application needs a mutable reference to the `Kernel` singleton in every task.
-This is where the "port specific" crate comes in (e.g. [`rucos-cortex-m`](cortex-m)).
-The port specific crate creates wrappers around the `Kernel` APIs, dealing with platform specific details (e.g. stack initialization) and handling the `Kernel` singleton in a safe way (e.g. disabling interrupts).

 ### Getting Started